robinboncoeur/mygitblender/README.md

 Simply download them to your images folder: they will not over-write anything.
 The 'Make Shaders' button should now be enabled.
 Click it to run the script.

 # Caveat
-This script has currently been tested in Linux (Mint Cinnamon 17.2) and Windows 7 Professional.
+-- This script has currently been tested in Linux (Mint Cinnamon 17.2) and Windows 7 Professional.
 Although I recently purchased a decent (used) Macbook Pro, I haven't had a chance to test this on the Mac yet.
-The script is still in fairly rudimentary form and does only minimal error-handling.
-For instance, if an image file is referred to in the image_list.csv file which doesn't exist in the folder, Blender will throw a rather inelegant error into the console.
-For now, please read the error message and fix your .csv.
+-- The script is still in fairly rudimentary form and does only minimal error-handling.
+For instance, if an image file is referred to in the image_list.csv file which doesn't exist in the folder, Blender may throw a rather inelegant error into the console.
+For now, please read the error message in the console and fix your .csv.

-Update 11-Oct-2016: up to version 0.3.9, which checks for and compensates for Blender sometimes tacking on a ":1" to a material name for the V4 series.
-I've solved some issues (material names) and created others.
-Back to the drawing board. :-/
+Update 11-Oct-2016: up to version 0.4.0, which checks for and compensates for Blender sometimes tacking on a :1 (or a .001, or even a :1.002) to a material name for the V4 series.
+I've solved some of those issues (material names), hopefully without creating others.
+Please do let me know if you run into dramas.

-Remember, this is open-source software: if you break it, you get to keep both pieces. :D
+-- Remember, this is open-source software: if you break it, you get to keep both pieces. :D

-Please do contact me if you run into any dramas at robinseahahn at gmail.
+-- Please do contact me if you run into any dramas at robinseahahn at gmail.
 This is very much a work in progress and will only improve with time.
 Cheers...